Which Lab Tests to Tackle the Thyroid Thicket?

 (Part Two of Three, see Part One here.)

-Current normals are usually set close to the following values for adults:
+Current normals vary among labs and physicians, but are something close to the following values for adults:

 - TSH = 0.5-4.70 mIU/L